Student engagement: Intersection of external factors

 The factors mentioned above do not occur in isolation to one another - they are interconnected and shape student engagement.
 For example, research has shown a connection between school systems and race-ethnicity in that black male students and Latino male students are suspended at a rate far higher than their white male peers.
 Observing the intersection between the factors (and the privileges and oppression inherent in each factor), help to create a deeper understanding of an individual student's engagement.

 Measuring student engagement

 Assessing student engagement is seen as an essential step towards a school becoming a successful proponent.
 Critical educators have raised concerns that definitions and assessments of student engagement are often exclusive to the values represented by dominant groups within the learning environment where the analysis is conducted.

 There are several methods to measure student engagement.
 They include self-reporting, such as surveys, questionnaires, checklists and rating scales.
 Technologies such as audience response systems, can be used to aid this process.
 Researchers also use direct observations, work sample analyses, and focused case studies.

+In Ireland, student engagement in higher education is measured nationally through StudentSurvey.ie, formerly the Irish Survey of Student Engagement.
+The taught survey asks first-year undergraduate, final-year undergraduate and taught postgraduate students about their experiences of higher education, while PGR StudentSurvey.ie is aimed at postgraduate research students.
+StudentSurvey.ie states that approximately 370,000 taught students and 18,000 postgraduate research students have taken part in the surveys.